 - Coconut Oil– Coconut oil is available in almost every home.
 The benefits of coconut oil for medical reasons are innumerable, but for now, we’ll focus on Holi like we need to.
 Apply the oil gently all over your body.
 It forms a slippery protective layer and prevents the colors from sticking to your skin, and they also wash away more easily later.
 Apply coconut oil to the roots of your hair as well as the surface to stop it from getting all frizzy.

 - Moisturiser– Moisturisers and lotions work equally well in protecting the skin.
 Apply well to make sure your skin absorbs it.
 Make sure to apply everywhere, and I mean everywhere!
 Don’t forget your fingernails and toenails, earlobes and behind the ears, eyes and the corners of your mouth.
 If you have acne or are scared of your skin erupting choose moisturizers that are particularly meant for acne-prone skin.
-This will work better than oil.
-Moisturisers that contain paraffin and squalene can help you to avoid infections due to colors.
+This will work better than oil or you can also take homemade acne treatment.
+Moisturizers that contain paraffin and squalene can help you to avoid infections due to colors.
+Aloe vera is also a best option the skin hydrated and moisturized.
+You can learn more benefits of aloe vera here.

 - Petroleum Jelly– Good old petroleum jelly is not to be underestimated.
 It works especially well to protect your lips, ears, nails, fingers and you can even apply it on your neck.
 Petroleum jelly is the safest measure for anyone, right from kids to adults.